ma38su/38cc/README.md

 # 38cc

 38cc is a compiler for the C programming language.
-The compiler supports only limited features.
+The compiler is able to compile itself.

 The compiler supports x86-64 Linux only.
 It's tested on Ubuntu-18.04(WSL2).